HowProgrammingWorks/Index/Practice/Projects.md

-# Projects for 1st year
+# Practical projects

 - Abstractions (class, prototype, function, functor, module, pattern, on other complex abstraction) for:
   - Data structures: specific lists, trees, or graphs with methods for traversal and iteration
-  - Algorythms: implementation of known math or phisics calculations, data manipulations, etc.
+  - Algorithms: implementation of known math or physics calculations, data manipulations, etc.
   - Access to I/O devices, operation system, other applications, timers and different sensors
-- Syntax sugar for any programming language to express domain processes in expessive and simple way
+- Syntax sugar for any programming language to express domain processes in expressive and simple way
 - DSL (Domain specific language) runtime, interpreter, compiler, linter, style fixers and tools
 - Games: web, console, mobile of any kind but with good patterns, project structure and code style
 - Parsing tools for any formal or informal language
 - Crawler and search engines
 - Examples, tests and documentation for lectures, frameworks, and libraries
-- Fixes, contribution, features, and bug-reproduction reports for open-soouce projects
+- Fixes, contribution, features, and bug-reproduction reports for open-source projects
 - System programming
   - Data access abstractions, repository implementation, query builder for persistent queue, column or relational db
   - Network protocols for message passing, rpc, api, rest or stateful,
-  - Reactive abstarctions
+  - Reactive abstractions
   - Asynchronous programming abstractions
   - Parallel programming abstractions
 - Applied applications, their subsystems, or separate modules